JamesOwers/iaml2017/README.md

 are on standby in the labs to help if required.

 ## 1. Check your available space
+Firstly, please note that your space on DICE is allocated dynamically.
+If you are having problems it may be because you were using new space faster than it could be allocated to you!

+All DICE users **registered** for IAML will automatically be allocated **20GB** extra space over their default space values. **Please register for the course ASAP to get this space**.
 1. Check how much space you have on DICE. **You will need at least 4.5GB**.
     1. `freespace`
     1. If you don't have enough space, follow the instructions on [this page](